Avington

 The Route

-1. Leave the car park and continue down the lane with Avington Park and the lake away to your right.
-Be aware that cattle freely graze this area.
-Cross over the cattle grid and continue up the lane.
+1. Leave the car park and walk down the lane with Avington Park and the lake away to your right (cattle graze this area).
+Cross the cattle grid and continue up the lane.
+You may spot pigs foraging behind the fence.
+Pass Easton Lodge on your right and then a cottage to your left.

-5. Go through the kissing gate and then proceed straight ahead with the river directly to your right (cows sometimes graze this area).
-Go through the tight metal gate at the end of the meadow and then enter another meadow.
-Here you will find the large wooden swing hanging from an oak tree.
+3. Turn right at the road and take the footpath on your right, just after a tall, thin iron gate set into a brick wall.
+Go up the steps and walk with the brick wall to your right.
+Go through the kissing gate and then proceed straight ahead with the river directly to your right (cows graze this area).
+Go through the metal gate at the end of the meadow and then enter another meadow where there is a swing hanging from an oak tree.
+Go through the next gate and take the path straight ahead, signed ‘The Itchen Way’.
+Follow the path down to the village.

 Avington PDF